The Philippines is a cluster of over 7,000 islands full of stunning

 fried pork pieces and can be shared with friends alongside some Filipino

-8 – The best way to get around in the small islands in the Philippines is the beautiful traditional boats.
+beers.
+Classic Filipino boat tied to shore in the El Nido Archipelago8 – The best way to get around in the small islands in the Philippines is the beautiful traditional boats.

-9 – One of your best chances of spotting one of
+Tarsier animal of the Philippines – Photo by: Ian Armstrong CC by9 – One of your best chances of spotting one of

 these big eyed cuties is here in the Philippines.
 He has big eyes and an

-10 – El Nido’s large lagoon is reason enough to visit this amazing country, but this is just one of the many things to do in El Nido.
+ever-present smile, most likely because he lives in the Philippines!
+Swimming in the Large Lagoon in the El Nido archipelago10 – El Nido’s large lagoon is reason enough to visit this amazing country, but this is just one of the many things to do in El Nido.
 Take a swim in this pristine natural pool.
+Jeepneys of Manila11 – Leftovers from WWII can still be found on the

 streets of Manila and all over the Philippines.
 Jeeps, locally called